dotlang/language/doc/Enhancements.md

 Y - declare that map can work on anything as long as they have support for `loop`.
 So its not only for arrays.

-? - Change comment starter?
+N - can we get rid of `any`?
+It's not anything special.
+Just a definition in core.

-? - clarify about optional values and literal inputs.
+Y - clarify about optional values and literal inputs.
 `func add(x:int, y:int, z:int) ...`
 `func add(x:int=15, y:int, z:int) ...`
 `func add(x:int, y:int, z:int=9)...`